 Progressive Retinal Atrophy is a degenerative eye disease that causes blindness in dogs.
 Dogs breeds with PRA typically start to lose their vision at around 3 or 4 years of age.

-The blue pigment of the dog’s eye has less protection from UV radiation.
+The dog’s eye’s blue pigment has less UV radiation protection.
 The condition can lead to vision loss if not treated.

 Pannus is a common complication of keratoconjunctivitis sicca (KCS), a deficiency of tears that can lead to dry eyes and irritation.
 The accumulation of cells and fluid in the cornea can cause the overgrowth of blood vessels and tissue, leading to vision impairment or blindness.